 Participation by web and audio is available.
-Please indicate that you will be attending by teleconference or webcast when registering or contact Tamara Patton prior to December 6, 2012.
-Instructions will be distributed on December 7, 2012, via email.
+Please indicate that you will be joining by teleconference or webcast when registering online or contact Tamara Patton at firstname.lastname@example.org or (612) 278-6305 on or before May 10th.
+Instructions will be sent out on May 11th via email.

-Satellite Locations: There are satellite locations available in the following communities:
+Satellite Locations: There are satellite locations available in the following community:

 Refunds will be processed for cancellation requests received in writing on or before noon on the registration deadline.
 Requests should be directed to the event contact person listed at the bottom of this notice.
 Cancellation requests received after this time are not eligible for refunds.
 You may send a colleague in your place if you are unable to join us and the registration deadline has passed.

-Requests for an exception to this policy should be directed to Nicole Battles, Section Services Director, by e-mail or at (612) 278-6336
+Requests for an exception to this policy should be directed to Elyse Farnsworth, Section Services Director, by e-mail or at (612) 278-6336